 In addition to painting, Marta has worked with Michael G. Crouse, Master Printer and Director of Yeiser Art Center, producing limited edition, stone lithographs from 2007 to 2009.
 This allowed her to continue exploration in graphic black and white abstractions, using litho crayons on the polished surface of Bavarian limestone.

-Marta's work is in private and corporate collections in the United States, England, Scotland, Ireland and Australia, including work owned by a member of the prominent Guggenheim family in New York.
+Marta's work is in private collections in the United States, the United Kingdom, Ireland and Australia, including work owned by a member of the prominent Guggenheim family in New York.